SpringOne 2GX 2011

 Author of "Making Java Groovy"

 Ken Kousen is the President of Kousen IT, Inc., through which he does technical training, mentoring, and consulting in all areas of Java and XML.
-He is the author of the O'Reilly screencast "Up and Running Groovy", and the upcoming Manning book about Java/Groovy integration, entitled "Making Java Groovy".
+He is the author of the upcoming book about Java/Groovy integration, entitled "Making Java Groovy", from Manning.

 He has been a tech reviewer for several books on software development.
 Over the past decade he's taught thousands of developers in business and industry.
 He is also an adjunct professor at the Rensselaer Polytechnic Institute site in Hartford, CT.
 His academic background includes two BS degrees from M.I.T., an MS and a Ph.D. from Princeton, and an MS in Computer Science from R.P.I.